OscarJin/OscarJin.github.io/_posts/2023-07-03-wonderland-lake.markdown

 The route began by passing by Wonderland Lake, which is a great spot to watch birds and the reflection of hills in the lake.

 ![lake-pano](lake_pano.png)
-_Panorama of the Hills and Reflections in the Lake (Shot of Nikon Z7II)_
+_Panorama of the Hills and Reflections in the Lake (Shot on Nikon Z7II)_

 Then the trail took me through open grassland and pine woodlands at the foot of the hill to the Old Kiln trail.